 Does Your Face Light Up When You See Them?

-Ask yourself, “Is my significant other still showing these signs?
+Ask yourself, is my significant other still showing these signs?
 Am I showing these signs?
-Is it still clear that we both desire and love each other?”
-Perhaps, you see more negative cues in your relationship than positive ones, and this may be an indicator that things may not be as great as initially thought.
+Is it still clear that we are both desire and love each other?
+Perhaps you see more negative cues in your relationship than positive ones, and this may be an indicator that things may not be as great as initially thought.
 No couple must have a passionate, Hollywood-style greeting every single time they meet, but if you're usually not happy when they walk through the door, something is certainly wrong.

 However, there are still ways to reestablish this sense of attraction and wonder.
 (If both partners can still experience that attraction, that is.)
 You will just have to put in the work and effort of becoming intimate with your partner and showing affection for them once again.

 How Do Your Fights Start?

 It is important to evaluate your communication methods and the severity and number of your fights.
-Are you consistently fighting with your partner, or are you only arguing when there is something that you are having trouble with?
+Are you consistently fighting with your partner, or are you only arguing when there is something that you guys are having trouble dealing with?
 Do these fights start with a minor disagreement but then evolve into something that allows you to remedy the situation or do you have screaming matches that just turn into more resentment and anger that is used in later fights?
 If your relationship falls in the former category, this is good news as it is likely you have a healthy relationship.
 The second category can be concerning, but there are still ways to work past if you and your partner would like to keep the relationship going.
 Communication is a must in a healthy relationship, and if you plan on going for another year or longer, you need to learn how to communicate properly and effectively.

-Do You Both See It Only As a Relationship That May End Soon, Or Are You Planning For The Long Run?
+Do You Both See It Only As a Relationship That May End Soon Or Are You Planning For The Long Run?

 To put it frankly, a relationship in which one envisions no future is one that you shouldn't be engaged in.
 If one partner doesn't truly wish to be there or doesn't see it going on much farther, the relationship may not end today, but it will end eventually, and it is important for both you and your partner to be realistic and honest with each other.
 If someone feels like this, make sure to peacefully break off the relationship and move on with your lives and find someone who does want to be with you for a long time or vice versa.